-- Time granted on Pre-OPT is deducted half from the one year of OPT.
+- Time granted on Pre-OPT is deducted from the one year of OPT.
 Part-time Pre-OPT is counted at a half-rate.
-Example: Four months part time Pre-OPT is subtracted (from the total 12 months OPT) as two months.
+Example: Four months part-time Pre-OPT is subtracted (from the total 12 months OPT) as two months.
 Using Pre-OPT limits the length of time students can work in the United States post-graduation without a sponsoring employer.

 What does it mean if a student's visa shows an expiration date that has passed?

-Students can remain, and work, in the USA even if their visa date has expired.
-(Note: The student visa and the student’s I-20 are two different documents.)
-They are still in the USA on a valid visa and will only need to renew their visa if they leave the country.
-Please be aware that, if a student leaves the country and returns home (even for a vacation) when their visa is expired, it can take 3-4 weeks for their visa to be renewed.
-Please keep this in mind when approving student vacations and/or time off work, and consider discussing this with the student prior to approving any time off.
+Students can remain and work in the US, even if their visa date has expired.
+(Note: The student visa and the student's I-20 are two different documents.)
+They are still in the US on a valid visa and will only need to renew their visa if they leave the country.
+Please be aware that if students leave the country and return home (even for a vacation) when their visa is expired, it can take 3–4 weeks for their visa to be renewed.
+Keep this in mind when approving student vacations and/or time off work, and consider discussing this with the student prior to approving any time off.